hushenwei2000/rvv-atg/README.md

 - "P"   : Test file is correct(pass Spike), but not fully cover val_comb
 - "P P" : Test file is correct and fully cover val_comb (rd, rs may not fully cover)
   - *Now cover over 95% coverage points is regarded as pass, remaining need some fine tune
+- "/"   : Configuration not support for this instruction(no need to test)
 - Not listed instruction are not tested yet
 ### Mask
 #### vmand, vmandnot, vmnand, vmor, vmornot, vmxnor, vmxor; vmsbf; vpopc, vfirst; vid, viota